Using Words Taught by the

 Prison Ministry

 Bob’s books are being used mightily in the prisons, as we continue to send books to prisoners through International Prison Ministry (the ministry of Bob’s father, Chaplain Ray).
-The spanish version of Chaplain Ray’s book, What Must I Do To Be Saved? (¿Que Debo Hacer Para Ser Salvo?) will be available Spring 2024.
+The Spanish version of Chaplain Ray’s book, What Must I Do To Be Saved? (¿Que Debo Hacer Para Ser Salvo?) is now available to order @ livinginchrist.org.

 CONNECT WITH US: